libinandrews/Public_Files/01_Work_Automation/01_Auto_Copy_Paste/readme.md

 For example i have files related to each fuction like (DOC, DPF, SCR, EGR, WHTC).
 An engineer is not required to copy paste file.
 So made code to filter the files and to move the depending folders.

 **Be careful while using move operation. files may get corepted if the destination folder is not available**

-& do to privacy issue am not using the same code which i used. this code can be used as referance or modifiy according to your need.
+& do to privacy issue am not using the same code which i am using for day to day work.
+But this code can be used as referance or modifiy according to your needs.

+Plese not that this code wont work in Google Colab.
+Kindly use it in your local machine (Like Spider, Jupiter Lab etc)

-# How to use the code
+## Instruction to use the code is given in each line.